-Contacting Your Programme Leader and Second Year Tutor
+Contacting Your Programme Leader and other members of academic staff

-The best way to contact the programme leader and second year tutor is via email (jill.bradnum@northumbria.ac.uk and rob.davis@northumbria.ac.uk).
+The best way to contact the programme leader is via email although I do have an open door policy and will see you if I can.
+My email address is jill.bradnum@northumbria.ac.uk

 Academic staff may teach on many modules and programmes.
 In addition they may have other roles and responsibilities which take them from their office.
 Therefore it is advisable to make an appointment if you wish to see them.
 You can do this via email or you can try to see if they are in their office (however, it is generally better to use email where possible).
-Although staff generally have an open door policy and are happy to talk to you, occasionally you may not be able to have an immediate appointment, so don't be disappointed if you are asked to return at a mutually convenient time.
-Please contact staff to cancel if you are unable to make an arranged appointment.
+Occasionally you may be able to have an immediate appointment, but don't be disappointed if you are asked to return at a mutually convenient time.
+Please contact staff to cancel if you are unable to make the arranged appointment.